 Preet Bharara (along with 45 U.S. attorneys)

-The Manhattan U.S. attorney was fired after he refused to resign – announcing his own termination on Twitter on March 11.
-Attorney General Jeff Sessions had demanded the resignations of Bharara and 45 other Obama-appointed federal prosecutors the day before.
-Several of the 46 were given months-long extensions, including Connecticut’s U.S. attorney, who is staying on until October.
+The Manhattan U.S. attorney was fired after he refused to resign – announcing his own termination on Twitter on March 11, 2017.
+The attorney general had demanded the resignations of Bharara and 45 other Obama-appointed federal prosecutors the day before.
+Several of the 46 were given months-long extensions, including Connecticut’s U.S. attorney, who stayed on until October.